Affiliate links on Android Authority may earn us a commission. Learn more.

-The Pixel Fold has a significant camera hump, which makes it difficult to align the phone’s wireless charging coil to that of a standing-type wireless charging.
+The Pixel Fold has a significant camera hump, making it difficult to align the phone’s wireless charging coil to a standing-type wireless charging.

 Consequently, our recommendations for third-party wireless chargers for the Pixel Fold will remain limited to charging pads.
 You will have an easier time aligning the phone perfectly on such chargers.
-Further, keep the Pixel Fold folded when placing it on either type of charger for a higher success rate, as the unfolded state increases your chances of misalingment.
+Further, keep the Pixel Fold folded when placing it on either type of charger, as the unfolded state increases your chances of misalignment.

 Google Pixel Stand (2nd Gen, 23W)

-The Google Pixel Stand supports up to 23W wireless charging, making it fairly overkill for the Pixel Fold’s meager 7.5W wireless charging.
-Nonetheless, Google sells the Pixel Stand as its sole wireless charging accessory, so if you’re looking for a first-party accessory, this remains your only option.
+The Google Pixel Stand supports up to 23W wireless charging, making it somewhat overkill for the Pixel Fold’s meager 7.5W wireless charging.
+Nonetheless, Google sells the Pixel Stand as its sole wireless charging accessory.
+So this remains your only option if you’re looking for a first-party accessory.

-The Pixel Stand’s back support is also fairly short, letting it handle the Pixel Fold’s camera bump comfortably.
+The Pixel Stand’s back support is also relatively short, letting it comfortably handle the Pixel Fold’s camera bump.
 This makes it one of the few stand-type wireless chargers to support the Pixel Fold.

 Amazon Basics 15W Qi wireless charging pad

-The Amazon Basics 15W Qi wireless charging pad is an accessory that gets the job done without any fuss.
-It will easily charge the Pixel Fold up to its maximum 7.5W wireless charging speeds.
+The Amazon Basics 15W Qi wireless charging pad is an accessory that does the job without fuss.
+It will quickly charge the Pixel Fold to its maximum 7.5W wireless charging speeds.
 Unlike other wireless chargers in this category, this comes with a USB-C port and includes a USB-A to USB-C cable.

-Note that the LED may be a little too bright if you’re considering keeping it on the nightstand beside your bed for trickle-charging your Pixel Fold overnight.
+Note that the LED may be too bright if you’re considering keeping it on the nightstand for overnight charging.
 You may also need to be a little careful in aligning the Pixel Fold properly onto the charging pad.
 Both the phone and the charging pad should indicate that charging is underway.

 Using a wired charger, the Pixel 7a can charge at up to 21W.

 You can use any USB-C charger to juice up your Pixel Fold.
-It will only charge at up to 21W speeds, though, as that is the maximum supported charging speed.
+It will only charge at up to 21W speeds, the maximum supported charging speed.

 No, you can purchase and use a charger from any reliable brand.
-As long as the charger supports at least 21W USB PD PPS and you are using a good quality cable, you will be able to charge the Pixel Fold at its maximum possible charging speed.
+As long as the charger supports 21W USB PD PPS and you use a quality cable, the Pixel Fold will charge at maximum speed.

-Using a wireless charger, the Pixel Fold can charge at up to 7.5W.
+Using a wireless charger, the Pixel Fold can charge at 7.5W.